mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/ui.md

 > ^^com.mbeddr.mpsutil.filepicker^^

-This language contains text-based file and folder pickers.
+This language contains the text-based files and folder pickers.
 The paths can be directly entered in the editor.
 There's also an intention `Open File Chooser Dialog` that shows a file chooser dialog.
 The following file pickers are supported:

 - [file system dir picker](http://127.0.0.1:63320/node?ref=r%3A2a10821d-612f-4a73-b7b0-ed6b57106321%28com.mbeddr.mpsutil.filepicker.structure%29%2F4881264737620519319)